 North Bristol RFC field three Senior Mens teams, with the 1st XV playing in Gloucester 1 League and the 2nd XV playing in the GRFU run Reserve Leagues.

-Our Ladies Team train on Wednesday evenings and are coached by Bristol Ladies and England U20s Ellie Mulhearn.
-This is an exciting time and we are looking forward to them playing their first League games this season.
+Our Ladies Team train on Wednesday evenings and are coached by Bristol Bears Women and England U20s Ellie Mulhearn.
+The Ladies play in the RFU Leagues and are currently competing in National Challenge South West 2 (North).

 We have a very successful Junior Section with over 300 young players, from U5s to Colts, all with RFU qualified and DBS checked coaches.
 Sessions are on Sunday mornings and also held during the week.